 The University has a formal disaster management plan adopted by the Board of Trustees to establish procedures that will help officials make the best use of all available resources to manage disasters, minimize loss of life or injury and protect University resources and facilities.
 In the event of a disaster, the president or his designee will activate the plan immediately, establish an emergency operations center and mobilize key officials.
 The plan includes procedures for communicating with those immediately affected by the situation and with the general public.
 For further information regarding the University’s Disaster Management Plan, please visit clemson.edu/cufd.

 The Crisis Management Team has been delegated full authority to do the following by the president of Clemson University:

-The Dean of Students chairs the Crisis Management Team.
+The Senior Associate Vice President for Student Affairs chairs the Crisis Management Team.